 Mercado is the subject of Mucho Mucho Amor, a new Netflix documentary about a man whose flamboyant and androgynous fashion sense, exuberance for life, and genuine messages of love made him more than an icon in Latino households.
 He was like a deity—beloved and revered, both a television personality and a force of otherworldly power.

-Directed by Cristina Constantini and Kareem Tabsch, the film captures the final two years of Mercado's life, which he spent mostly inside his opulent fortress in Puerto Rico before his death in November 2019, at the age of 87.
+Directed by Cristina Constantini and Kareem Tabsch, the film captures the final two years of Mercado's life, which he spent mostly inside his opulent fortress in his home country of Puerto Rico before his death in November 2019, at the age of 87.
 The film culminates in Mercado paying a visit to a retrospective on his life and work called Mucho, Mucho Amor: 50 Years of Walter Mercado at HistoryMiami Museum, which opened in August 2019.
 It was at the opening of the exhibition that Mercado gave his final trademark dramatic wave of the hands for his adoring public.
 He died three months later.

 The film beautifully captures the essence of the man with the flowing blonde blow-out and jewel-encrusted cape.
 Its title is a callback to the famous sign-off he would use at the conclusion of his televised readings, which would air on various Spanish-language evening news and entertainment shows, like Primer Impacto, during his five-decade career.
 Mercado would wave his hands over his heart with dance-like flourish, spiritually collecting "lots and lots of love" from his soul, then bringt his hands to his lips to send his message with a kiss.